 Health: How much do you weigh?
 Count your calories in and calories out.
 How does your BMI stack up?
 What’s your fastest mile?

-Wealth: What is your Salary?
+Wealth: What is your salary?
 How much is saved for retirement?
 What’s your company revenue?
 How much equity did you get in that signing bonus?
 What price did you sell the stock at?
 What do you pay in rent?

-From reading these questions, do you any make you feel nervous?
+Does reading any of these questions make you feel nervous?
 Are you boxed in?
 Do you want to embellish?
 Why?
 Is it because quantifying things inevitably leads to an objective comparison taken out of context?
 What’s the old saying?
-“No one likes to feel like a number”.
+“No one likes to feel like a number."

++ Some transition, such as...
+The subtleties lie in the relationship between quantity and quality.

+Quantity and Quality

+Let’s revisit 7th grade science [English?] class when these terms were probably first brought up in your life.
+[Seems a little belittling to the reader that you need to take them back to the 7th grade.]

+Quantity describes a characteristic [is this the word you want to use here?] that can be measured in concrete terms [technically you can still measure quality in subjective terms].
+[Moreover,-delete, unnecessary quantity] It is a summary, symbol or generalization given and easily compared.
+[You could probably combine both sentences into one, well-worded sentence - same for the part about quality.]

+Quality is the perception of an attribute.
+It is inherently subjective and therefor understood differently by different people.

+[Perhaps move the history part here, since it fits with the 'informing the reader' mentality of defining quality and quantity.]

 Why do we Compare?

 Both Quantity and Quality are forms of comparison.
 From an evolutionary standpoint, comparison helped us survive.
-We evolved a highly advanced pattern recognition and decision making brain that so far we believe is fairly unique in nature.
-On the prairie, we had to qualitative judgments to compare possible outcomes to sustain life long enough to pass on our genes: Lions are bad.
+We evolved a highly advanced pattern recognition and decision-making brain that so far we believe is fairly unique in nature.
+On the prairie, we had to [have?] qualitative judgments to compare possible outcomes to sustain life long enough to pass on our genes.
+Examples: Lions are bad.
 Funny berries make me sick.
 Finding shelter is better than exposure.
 Being with other humans is safer than alone.

 In this time, our lives were much more on the fringe of survival, so we got to be really good comparers with these brains and it rooted very complex sets of experiences into the highest quality of life we could muster.
 Our brains are meant to find shortcuts to conserve energy.
-Not surprising when you consider that your brain uses 20% of your energy but only takes up 3% of your mass.
-Making a shortcut to take a set of stimulus and give it a summary is part of our brain’s resource saving techniques and meant we didn’t have to find as many calories as if it were running non-stop all the time.
-It is in our human nature to qualify our surroundings and it expresses the creative side of our brain that evolved over human pre-history.
-I want to clarify, both quantifying and qualifying are paths to create these shortcuts, but the impact of doing one is vastly different than the other.
+Not surprising when you consider that your brain uses 20% of your energy but only takes up 3% of your body mass.
+Making a shortcut to take a set of stimulus and give it a summary is part of our brain’s resource-saving techniques and meant we didn’t have to find as many calories as if it were running non-stop all the time.
+It is in our human nature to qualify our surroundings, and it expresses the creative side of our brain that evolved over human pre-history.
+I want to clarify: Both quantifying and qualifying are paths to create these shortcuts, but the impact of doing one is vastly different than the other.

 So where did this change?